Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 Here's what you can do right now:

-2. Calculate your lost revenue.
+Calculate your lost revenue.
 Use the formula above.
-When you see that you're potentially losing $30,000-60,000 per month because of slow responses, you'll be motivated to fix it.
+When you see how much revenue you're potentially losing every month because of slow responses, you'll be motivated to fix it.

 The Bottom Line

 Charleston contractors are sitting on a goldmine of untapped revenue.
-You're spending thousands on marketing to generate leads, but losing 50-70% of those leads simply because someone else responds faster.
+You're spending money on marketing to generate leads, but losing many of those leads simply because someone else responds faster.

 The 5-minute rule isn't about working harder or hiring more staff.
 It's about leveraging technology to capture leads you're already generating—instantly, professionally, and 24/7.